anvarashurov/thefacebook/README.md

 ![Sign up page](https://i.imgur.com/5hSwJS1.png)

-<p> If you have intelligently filled out the required parts of the form, then congratulations!!!
+<p> If you have filled out the required parts of the form, then congratulations!!!
 You are logged in!!! <span> Do not worry.
 Passwords are <strong> NOT </strong> being stored in plain text.
 They are encrypted using BCrypt function which is kindly provided by Rails Gang to our disposal. </p>

 Here is your Home Page: